srsergiorodriguez/pgui/README.md

 #### Scrollable

-A container box that allows its content to be scrolled with the mousewheel or trackpad gesture.
-(Still needs some polish to work perfectly)
+A container box that clips the content that exceeds its size and can be scrolled with the mousewheel or a trackpad gesture.

+To use this component, you must run the function `pgui:activate_clipping()` in your _init function first.

 `pgui:component("scrollable",label="scrll",scroll_x=true,scroll_y=false,size=vec(50,50),sensibility=4,content={}})`

 Options:
 - **label**. string.
 REQUIRED.
 Unique name for keeping internal state.
 - **size**. vector.
 Desired size of scrollable area.
 If any axis is set to 0 it will adapt to content's size.
-Weird behavior when size is bigger than content's size.
 - **scroll_x**. boolean.
 Allow x axis scrolling.
 - **scroll_y**. boolean.
 Allow y axis scrolling.
 - **content**. table.
 A table representing the data of a component to put inside the scrollable area, it must contain: `{NAME_OF_COMPONENT, {OPTIONS_OF_COMPONENT}}`.